 The red squares seem to be mixing sub-palettes, but that's actually much easier to fix.
 If you were to make one of your sub-palettes black, gray, brown, and purple then change the building on the right to be one of the other established sub-palettes, that would work fine

 On the design side of things, I think that this is headed in the right direction, but we could probably use something to break up the sky a little bit (possibly more clouds).
 Some areas still need some more detail like the floor and especially the tables.
 They also seem pretty tall compared to the food truck, building, and player mockup.

 While our new contributor was adjusting his art and working on new concepts, I took some time to take a stab at a background myself to set the style, tone, and palette.

-- Make the palettes as diverse as possible to get a couple of colour schemes going.
-From the 4 palettes I'd say there are 6 different colour types going on: green trees and grass, grey stone ground, red roofs and bridge, the white walls, blue skyline and black shadow/unfilled space.
+- Make the palettes as diverse as possible to get a couple of color schemes going.
+From the 4 palettes, I'd say there are 6 different color types going on: green trees and grass, grey stone ground, red roofs and bridge, the white walls, blue skyline, and black shadow/unfilled space.

 - Show some light and shadow.
 There's light from the lanterns, implied light from the stars/moon, and the lights of the buildings on the skyline.

 Show a couple of different textures.
 There's foliage, rough architecture with the stonework and walls, intricate architecture with the pagodas, and skyline.